Spherical Corner Chess

 The board is a spherical one, formed by joining the first rank to the

 h file and the eighth rank to the

 a file, as indicated by the setup diagram.
 The following diagram, analogous to the one given for Nadvorney's ‘spherical’ variant, shows the regular Chess board in the middle, and around the edges, it shows the spaces that may be reached by orthogonal, diagonal, and Knight moves that move away from the edges for up to two spaces away.

 As in Gilman's Batturanga, “Forward” is defined as the orthogonal most directly away from the King's starting square.
 The Pawn on the Central Diagonal can make a noncapturing move in either direction, and capture on any diagonal except toward its own King square.
-If it actually captures toward the enemy King square it retains that flexibility, but once it moves off the long diagonal it behaves like the three starting that side of it.
+If it actually captures toward the enemy King square it retains that flexibility, but upon moving off the long diagonal it behaves like the three starting that side of it.

 Pawns may promote to any array piece upon reaching a space that shares an orthogonal with the opposing King's starting square, whence stepping forward would cross the join.
 As they start so close to promotion already, pawns lack an initial double step.

 Castling, though perhaps of questionable utility, is as usual; the king moves two spaces.

 Null moves are not permitted